 Accrued Liabilities.
 As part of the process of preparing financial statements, we are required to estimate accrued liabilities.
 This process involves identifying services that have been performed on our behalf and estimating the level of service performed and the associated cost incurred for such service as of each balance sheet date in our financial statements.
-Examples of estimated expenses for which we accrue include: contract service fees, such as amounts paid to clinical research organizations and investigators in conjunction with clinical studies; fees paid to vendors in conjunction with the manufacturing of clinical materials; and professional service fees, such as for lawyers and accountants.
+Examples of estimated expenses for which we accrue include contract service fees, such as amounts paid to clinical research organizations and investigators in conjunction with clinical studies, fees paid to vendors in conjunction with the manufacturing of clinical materials, and professional service fees, such as for lawyers and accountants.
 In connection with such service fees, our estimates are most affected by our understanding of the status and timing of services provided relative to the actual levels of services incurred by such service providers.
 The majority of our service providers invoice us monthly in arrears for services performed.
-In the event that we do not identify certain costs that have begun to be incurred, or we over or underestimate the level of services performed or the costs of such services, our reported expenses for such period would be too high or too low.
+In the event that we do not identify certain costs that have begun to be incurred, or we over- or underestimate the level of services performed or the costs of such services, our reported expenses for such period would be too high or too low.
 The date on which certain services commence, the level of services performed on or before a given date and the cost of such services are often determined based on subjective judgments.
-We make these judgments based on the facts and circumstances known to us, in accordance with GAAP.
+We make these judgments based on the facts and circumstances known to us, in accordance with GAAP

 Fair value measurements.
 We account for certain financial assets at fair value, defined as the price that would be received to sell an asset or paid to transfer a liability (i.e., exit price) in the principal, most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 As such, fair value is a market-based measurement that is determined based on assumptions that a market participant would use in pricing an asset or liability.
-In conjunction with our financing in September 2023, we allocated the preferred stock and warrants separately based on the respective estimated relative fair value.
+In conjunction with the financings conducted in July 2024, September 2023 and October 2022, we recorded the preferred stock and warrants separately based on their estimated fair values.
+Subsequent to issuance, to the extent that such securities are liability classified, they are marked to market, with the change in value reflected in the statement of operations at each reporting date.
 If management made different assumptions or judgments, material differences in measurements of fair value could occur.

 Warrants.
 We account for warrants as either equity-classified or liability-classified instruments based on an assessment of the warrant's specific terms and applicable authoritative guidance in ASC 480, Distinguishing Liabilities from Equity ("ASC 480") and ASC 815, Derivatives and Hedging ("ASC 815").
 The assessment considers whether the warrants are freestanding financial instruments pursuant to ASC 480, meet the definition of a liability pursuant to ASC 480, and whether the warrants meet all of the requirements for equity classification under ASC 815, including whether the warrants are indexed to the Company's own common stock and whether the warrant holders could potentially require "net cash settlement" in a circumstance outside of our control, among other conditions for equity classification.
 This assessment, which requires the use of professional judgment, is conducted at the time of warrant issuance and as of each subsequent quarterly period end date while the warrants are outstanding.
-If these instruments are initially classified as liabilities and subsequently meet the requirements for equity classification, we reclassify the fair value to equity.
+If these instruments are initially classified as either liabilities or equity and a subsequent assessment determines that the classification has changed, we reflect that change in the financial statements.